DAIOS-AI/mindscript/README.md

 A value can be annotated with an explanatory comment, which becomes its informal type.
-Informal types do not have well-defined semantics, but they influence their evaluation by the oracle (see the section on oracles).
+Informal types do not have well-defined semantics, but they influence their evaluation by an oracle (see the section on oracles).
 Comments are created by the annotation operator `#` which attaches a string to the value of the following
 expression:

 ```
-# "The speed of light in meters per second."
+# The speed of light in meters per second.
 let c = 299792458
 ```

 Since the annotation gets attached to the value of the expression, the following code will produce a function of informal type "Computes the sum of two integers."
 ```
-# "Computes the sum of two integers."
+# Computes the sum of two integers.
 let sum = fun(n: Int, m: Int) -> Int do
     n + m
 end